-If you will, take your Bible and turn to the fifteenth chapter of Luke.
-And I confess to you that my heart and mind is overflowing with things I want to say to you and I'm doing the best that I possibly can to restrain myself from saying everything to treat you in a reasonable fashion.
-But this is such a rich chapter, as we have come to find out already.
-Luke chapter 15, we've entitled the contents of the entire chapter, "Heaven's Joy," subtitled, "Recovering the lost."
+If you will, take your Bible and turn to the 15th chapter of Luke.
+And I confess to you that my heart and mind is overflowing with things I want to say to you and I'm doing the best that I possibly can to restrain myself from saying everything, to treat you in a reasonable fashion.
+But this is such a rich chapter, as we have come to find out already, Luke chapter 15.
+We've entitled the contents of the entire chapter, "Heaven's Joy," subtitled, "Recovering the Lost."
 And this is part six in our look at this great chapter.
 And we are looking at the third of three stories, three parables that our Lord tells here.
-The first one about a shepherd finding a lost sheep, the second about a woman finding a lost coin and the third about a loving father and two sons, familiarly known as The Prodigal Son, but this story has much more than that.
+The first one about a shepherd finding a lost sheep, the second about a woman finding a lost coin, and the third about a loving father and two sons, familiarly known as “The Prodigal Son,” but this story has much more than that.

 In fact, this whole chapter and this story is about the joy of God.
 We do not usually think of God as joyful.
 We think of God as restrained.
 We think of God as serene.
 We think of God as almost without emotion.
-We think of Him as gracious because the Bible tells us that, and merciful.
-We think of Him as well as severe and angry with sinners and preparing judgment and executing wrath.
+We think of Him as gracious, because the Bible tells us that, and merciful.
+We think of Him, as well, as severe and angry with sinners and preparing judgment and executing wrath.
 It's very hard for us to understand God as exuberantly glad.
 And yet that is exactly the way He is portrayed here.

 Earlier in our study of Luke, you remember, in chapter 10, it told us that Jesus was rejoicing greatly.
 And the word that is used there means to be overjoyed.
 And what was it that brought Jesus such joy?
-It was the return of the 70 who had been out preaching the gospel, and when they came back and reported the wonderful things that happened in the preaching of the gospel, Jesus was over the top with joy.
+It was the return of the seventy who had been out preaching the gospel, and when they came back and reported the wonderful things that happened in the preaching of the gospel, Jesus was over the top with joy.
 That's consistent with what we learn in this chapter.
 In the first story, God is the shepherd who finds the sheep and brings the sheep home and calls on everyone to rejoice.
-Verse 7 says there will be more joy in heaven over one sinner who repents than over 99 righteous persons who need no repentance.
+Verse 7 says there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance.
 And in the second story when the woman finds the coin, she calls together her friends to rejoice and in the same way, verse 10 says, there is joy in the presence of the angels of God over one sinner who repents.
 Heaven's joy is based on repenting sinners.
 One sinner who repents brings joy to God and all who surround Him in glory.

-The third story is the story of a son, first of all, a profligate son, a prodigal, wasteful son who came back and consequently brought his father joy...profound joy, exuberant joy, joy that called for celebration.
+The third story is the story of a son, first of all, a profligate son, a prodigal, wasteful son who came back and consequently brought his father joy, profound joy, exuberant joy, joy that called for celebration.
 Heaven's joy is continually over repenting sinners.

-On the opposite side of that, however, were the religious leaders of Israel.
-The Pharisees and the scribes, the scribes were the scholars who supported Pharisaic legalism with their research.
+On the opposite side of that, however, were the religious leaders of Israel, the Pharisees and the scribes.
+The scribes were the scholars who supported Pharisaic legalism with their research.
 But the Pharisees and the scribes knew nothing of God's joy over repenting sinners.
 They never wanted to be anywhere near the category of sinners.
 They felt that they would be somehow polluted and made impure if they came into contact with them at all.
 They kept their distance.
 In fact, they basically only associated with each other in a sort of self-imposed isolation to maintain the delusion of their own holiness.
 And they could not comprehend the fact that Jesus associated with sinners, the worst, the most publicly scorned and outcast and unsynagogued of people.
 And to them this was proof that He was not of God, but that rather He was of Satan because He associated with the people who were known to be a part of the kingdom of darkness.
 For this one who associated with the lowest of the low and the most wicked to claim to be God and to claim to be the Messiah of Israel was nothing short of an outrageous blasphemy.
 And so they set out with their mantra to convince the population at every point they could that Jesus did what He did by the power of Satan as evidenced by His association continually with sinners.
-It is such an accusation that sets the stage for the stories that Jesus tells in this fifteenth chapter.
-If you go back to verses 1 and 2, all the tax collectors who were hated by the Jews because they had purchased their tax franchises from the Romans, were working for the Romans, extorting taxes from their own people, a level of betrayal that was beyond comprehension for most Jews.
-All the tax collectors and the rest of those in the category of sinners were coming near Him to listen to Him, both the Pharisees and scribes began to grumble saying, "This man receives sinners, He hosts them and He eats with them."
-This is evidence on their side that indeed their accusation that He's of Satan has to be true because He spends His time with Satan's people.
-He is therefore a false Messiah.
+It is such an accusation that sets the stage for the stories that Jesus tells in this 15th chapter.
+If you go back to verses 1 and 2, all the tax collectors who were hated by the Jews because they had purchased their tax franchises from the Romans, were working for the Romans, extorting taxes from their own people, a level of betrayal that was beyond comprehension for most Jews, all the tax collectors and the rest of those in the category of sinners were coming near Him to listen to Him.
+Both the Pharisees and scribes began to grumble saying, "This man receives sinners, He hosts them and He eats with them."
+This is evidence on...on their side that indeed their accusation that He's of Satan has to be true because He spends His time with Satan's people; He is therefore a false Messiah.
 The fever pitch continues to escalate.
 They do a good job of spreading their accusation against Jesus.
-It ultimately mounts into a storm of hatred that screams for His blood and ends in His murder...murdered as a false Messiah.
+It ultimately mounts into a storm of hatred that screams for His blood and ends in His murder, murdered as a false Messiah.

 But our Lord explains why He associates with sinners in this chapter.
 And He does it in these three stories.
 And the reason He does it is because this is a true and pure reflection of what brings God joy.
-The joy of God is found in the recovery of lost sinners, as we read in verse 7 and verse 10 and as we see illustrated so dramatically in the third story which ends with a massive celebration over a lost son who is home.
+The joy of God is found in the recovery of lost sinners, as we read in verse 7 and verse 10 and as we see illustrated so dramatically in the third story, which ends with a massive celebration over a lost son who is home.

 Now as we look at this third story, it demands careful attention.
 I...I feel like I'm giving you a lot but cheating you at the same time because I can't get it all in.
 This is so rich and so deep.
-And on the surface a lot of it is lost to us because we live in the western world two-thousand years later and this is back in the time of Jesus in a Middle Eastern village and we don't have the unconscious sensibilities, the cultural insights and the attitudes that were a part of everybody's life and didn't need explanation.
+And on the surface a lot of it is lost to us because we live in the western world 2000 years later and this is back in the time of Jesus in a Middle Eastern village and we don't have the unconscious sensibilities, the cultural insights and the attitudes that were a part of everybody's life and didn't need explanation.
 So if you wonder why it only takes a little while to read it but so long to explain it, it's the difficulty of filling in the blanks.